johnrcd/rovi-blog/pages/about.md

 A blog.

-I like talking about projects I'm working on.
 After enough time spent making long, rambly descriptions on YouTube, or bombarding my friends with development details, I figured that a blog might be a better outlet.

-For the most part, I'll be posting about projects I'm working on, or have worked on -- behind the scenes, retrospectives, etc.
+For the most part, I'll be posting about stuff I'm working on, or have worked on -- behind the scenes, retrospectives, etc.

 My projects tend to revolve around these three topics: